orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 process
-Basically: does there exist a single connection between the two?

 Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another

 Reverse direction as teo points.
 Need a good intuition for this.
 Basically one of tep values selected and the switching of direction to the other way.
 Perhaps similarly a tep step modular structure of which you can see the intial/terminals being swapped.
 Is_equiv if can tell the difference and ignore, is_orbit if cannot